 Park 1.6km up Corin Road opposite a gated track (GPS coordinates -35.45857,148.94753).
 Walk up the track for 600m to where it steepens briefly, then turns left and flattens out (there's a gate in the fence on your right at this point).
 Follow the track as it circles to the right around the knoll that is The Fortress, until you reach the saddle with the mushroom visible right next to the road.
 The track continues steeply uphill to 'The Jism' and 'Gibraltar Peak'.©

-A 'ridiculous number' of bolt belays and bolt runners sprang up around the time the ACT Granite Guide was published, with old tree belays being cut down in the process.
+The ease of access and signs of merriment seems to make people lose their morals here.
+A 'ridiculous number' of bolt belays and bolt runners sprang up around the time the 1996 guide was published, with old tree belays being cut down in the process.
 The most ridiculous addition was a set of metal steps left of 'Sentry Duty'.
-There was also some retrobolting, with bolts sprouting on 'Apprentice's Edge' and 'Scratched Record' (now three bolts).
+These have been cut off, returning The Fortress to the glory days of down-soloing a chimney to get off most routes.
+There was also some retrobolting, with bolts sprouting on 'Apprentice's Edge' and 'Scratched Record'.
 In the last case the climb was originally climbed with a tied-off abseil rope and first written up as having a bolt, although Richard Watts never got around to putting it in.
-The top hanger of the now bolts was noticeably bent at the time of printing.
-The 'worst case', however, is at the top of the previously unbolted 'Blood on His Lips' where a golden 'carrot' style bolt appeared in the final slab, right next to a wire placement.
+The 'worst case', however, was at the top of the previously unbolted 'Blood on His Lips' where a golden 'carrot' style bolt appeared in the final slab, right next to a wire placement.
 Many of the new bolts have been pruned.©